juggernaut/muqtti/README.md

 like the excellent [Netty Project](https://netty.io/).
 My goal was to create a project using only the standard JDK so I could delve into lower level aspects like protocol encoding/decoding using `ByteBuffer`s and asynchronous I/O using `Selector`s.

+It also demonstrates the power of the Java platform and shows its relevance even when it is losing popularity among the trendier tech demographics.
+This is not to say that the platform doesn't have its rough edges (hello, `SSLEngine`), but overall, it provides a solid base for  programmers to build software of moderate-to-high complexity without having to tear their hair out.

 Scale-out MQTT v5.0 broker
 ---